Ground Stability Surveys

 What is ground stability?

-Ground stability refers to the ability of the ground to remain structurally sound and not undergo movement, such as subsidence, landslides, or settlement, that could impact buildings, infrastructure, and natural landscapes.
+Ground stability refers to the ability of the ground to remain structurally sound and not undergo movement, such as subsidence, landslides or settlement, that could impact buildings, infrastructure, and natural landscapes.

-What is a Ground Stability Assessment?
+What is a Ground Stability Report?

-A ground stability assessment is an evaluation of the potential risks associated with ground stability issues.
-This assessment examines geological conditions, previous land use, and environmental factors to determine whether an area is prone to ground movement.
-The findings of the assessment inform construction and development plans to ensure safety and compliance with relevant regulations.
+A ground stability report is an evaluation of the potential risks associated with land stability issues.
+This assessment examines geological conditions, previous land use such as coal mining and environmental factors to determine whether an area is prone to unstable land and ground movement.

 Why is a Ground Stability Report needed?